-iii.
 Employee Terminations

-30. As at the date of the commencement of the Proposal Proceedings, GEEP employed approximately 202 individuals across its retail store locations, 179 on a part-time basis and GESL employed 13 full-time head office and warehouse employees.
+29. As at the date of the commencement of the Proposal Proceedings, GEEP employed approximately 202 individuals across its retail store locations, 179 on a part-time basis and GESL employed 13 full-time head office and warehouse employees.
 All employees are non-unionized.
-The employees' wages were current at the time of the filing of the Proposal Proceedings.

-31. As described in my April 18th Affidavit, the Applicants filed a Notice of Termination with the Ministry of Labour on March 28, 2019 and issued individual letters of termination to the employees of GEEP and GESL.
+30. I am advised by the Applicants' counsel, that in accordance with the requirements of the Employment Standards Act, 2000, on March 28, 2019, the Applicants filed a Notice of Termination of Employment (the "Notice of Termination") with the Ministry of Labour notifying the Ministry that it was terminating more than 50 employees in the same four-week period.
 The Notice of Termination was posted at each of the 29 retail locations and the head office/warehouse distribution centre.